waveform80/picamera/docs/fov.rst

 There are a couple of feedback loops running within the process described
 above:

 1. When :attr:`~PiCamera.exposure_mode` is not ``'off'``, automatic gain control (AGC) gathers statistics from each frame (prior to the de-mosaic phase in the ISP, step 3 in the previous diagram).
 The AGC tweaks the analog and digital gains, and the exposure time (line read-out time), attempting to nudge subsequent frames towards a target Y (`luminance`_) value.

-..
-Is not off really the best way to phrase this, is this all the settings will allow.
-Can't you just say "on".

 2. When :attr:`~PiCamera.awb_mode` is not ``'off'``, automatic white balance (AWB) gathers statistics from frames (again, prior to the de-mosaic phase).
    Typically AWB analysis only occurs on 1 out of every 3 streamed frames because it is computationally expensive.
 It adjusts the red and blue gains (:attr:`~PiCamera.awb_gains`), attempting to nudge subsequent frames towards the expected `color balance`_.

-|**You can observe the effect of the AGC loop quite easily during daylight.**
+You can observe the effect of the AGC loop quite easily during daylight.
-|Ensure the camera module is pointed at something bright, like the sky or the
-view through a window, and query the camera's analog gain and exposure time:
+Ensure the camera module is pointed at something bright, like the sky or the view through a window, and query the camera's analog gain and exposure time:

 .. code-block:: pycon